matyukirank/Coffe-Panel/README.md

 The application makes use of Angular, Asp.net  core and SQL server.

-# The following applications are must be installed to run the application.
+# The following applications must be installed to run the web application.

 Nodejs v 8.7.0 +
 Angular installed globally